 The details of the quantization process are contained in Section \ref{sec:quantization} (see in particular Theorems~\ref{theorem: QME} and \ref{theorem: QME2}.

-Once our theory is quantized, we proceed to investigate the structure of {\em factorization algebra} among the classical and quantum observables, following the fundamental approach of Costello and Gwilliam developed in their recent two-volume book \cite{Kevin-Owen}.
-Both classical and quantum observables are defined as cochain complexes which are, roughly speaking, functions on fields over open subsets in a 3-manifold $M$.
+Once our theory is quantized, we proceed to investigate the structure of {\em factorization algebra} of the classical and quantum observables, following the fundamental approach of Costello and Gwilliam developed in their recent two-volume book \cite{Kevin-Owen}.
+Both classical and quantum observables are defined as cochain complexes which are, roughly speaking, functionals on fields over open subsets in a 3-manifold $M$.

 In this paper, we will focus on local quantum observables supported on open sets which are homeomorphic to (open) handle bodies $H_g\subset M$.
-We show that the local quantum observables on $H_g$ do not receive any quantum corrections, and hence we have the following \begin{thm} The cohomology of local quantum observables on the handle body $H_g$ is the same as that of local classical observables, i.e. we have an isomorphism of graded vector spaces:
+We show that the local quantum observables on $H_g$ do not receive any quantum corrections, and hence we have the following \begin{thm} The cohomology of local quantum observables on a handle body $H_g$ is the same as that of local classical observables (except for a formal variable $\hbar$), i.e. we have an isomorphism of graded vector spaces:

 \end{thm} A direct computation of the cohomology of local classical observables via standard techniques in algebraic topology (see Section \ref{subsection:classical-observables}) then yields the following \begin{cor} The cohomology of local quantum observables on the handle body $H_g$ is given by